-I am an officer of the corporation identified herein and am authorized to make this affidavit on its behalf.
+I am an officer of Bear Valley Electric Service, Inc. and am authorized to make this Affidavit on its behalf.
 I am informed and believe that all of the information set forth in the foregoing document is true and accurate.